magsallen/CV/README.md

 - Supported a cross-departmental, cross-discipline effort to build a new consent management platform and refactor existing systems for GDPR compliance

 #### myFT
-- Built an onboarding banner to target and convert new users to the platform
+- Built onboarding artefacts to target and convert new users to the platform
 - Prototyped a blended behavioural and content recommendations engine